 Tumor-agnostic therapies

-Signs immunotherapy is working
+Signs immunotherapy is working.

 After immunotherapy is given, the treatment group looks for signs that the medicines are working.
-Commonly, one of the most vital indications that the medicine functions is that the growth is either obtaining smaller or is remaining stable without a boost in size.
+Commonly, one of the most vital indications that the medicine functions is that the growth is either smaller or is remaining stable without a boost in size.

 Some individuals believe that experiencing negative effects is a sign that immunotherapy is working, but not all patients with successful immunotherapy therapy experience negative effects from the medicines.